 Remove Third-Party Apps

-Are you using third-party apps that can log in or post on Instagram for you?
-It’s not uncommon to hear issues of third-party apps doing something against Instagram’s terms of service or policies, which could result in you being unable to post on Instagram.
+Are you using third-party apps that can log in or post on your Instagram account for you?
+It’s not uncommon to hear issues of third-party apps doing something against Instagram’s terms of service or policies, which could result in you being unable to post on Instagram (it may even prevent you from following people on IG.)

-You can try removing any Instagram-related third-party apps and see if you can upload photos without them installed on your phone.
+You can try removing any Instagram-related third-party apps and see if this can fix Instagram errors and let you add photos without them installed on your phone.

 Free Up Device Storage